Yashftw/Cyberterm/README.md

 CyberSpace Browser Layer

-A Brave extension that turns your browser into a focused, terminal-style workspace with built-in tools for daily use.
+CyberSpace is a Brave extension that transforms your browser into a focused, terminal-style workspace.
+It replaces passive browsing with an interactive system built for productivity.

-Overview
-CyberSpace replaces passive browsing with an active interface.
+What It Does

+CyberSpace turns your browser into a control center.

+You work inside a single interface.
+No tab chaos.
+No context switching.

 You get:

 A unified dashboard
-Functional navigation
-Persistent productivity tools
+Built-in productivity tools
+Persistent state across sessions
+A fast, keyboard-friendly workflow
-A retro terminal-inspired UI
+A terminal-inspired UI
-Everything lives inside your browser.
 Architecture
 +-----------------------+
 |   Brave Browser       |
 +----------+------------+